IRTF-HRPC/drafts/draft-guidelines.md

 ### Internationalization

 Question(s):
-Does your protocol have text strings that have to be understood or entered by humans?
+Does your protocol have text string elements, in the payload or headers, that have to be understood or entered by humans?
 Does your protocol allow Unicode?
 If so, do you accept texts in one charset (which must be UTF-8), or several (which is dangerous for interoperability)?
 If character sets or encodings other than UTF-8 are allowed, does your protocol mandate a proper tagging of the charset?
 Did you have a look at {{RFC6365}}?

 Explanation: